Yapı Kredi

 Yapı Kredi Emeklilik A.Ş is one of the largest pension and life insurance providers in Turkey and has been a major force in the growth and development of pension schemes and group insurance in the country.
-Its sister company, Yapı Kredi Sigorta A.Ş., is the second largest health insurer in Turkey.
+Its sister company, Yapı Kredi Sigorta A.Ş., is the second-largest health insurer in Turkey.
 Together, the companies provide coverage to approximately 700,000 insureds.

 History

 Yapı Kredi was acquired by Mehmet Emin Karamehmet's Çukurova Holding in 1984, and Hüsnü Özyeğin was its general manager until 1987.
-In 2003 Çukurova Holding reached an agreement with the Turkish bank regulator to sell the majority of its shares in Yapı Kredi within two years.
-In 2005 the majority of shares in Yapı Kredi were acquired by the owners of Koçbank.
+In 2003, Çukurova Holding reached an agreement with the Turkish bank regulator to sell the majority of its shares in Yapı Kredi within two years.
+In 2005, the majority of shares in Yapı Kredi were acquired by the owners of Koçbank.
 Koç Finansal Hizmetler (KFH; Koç Financial Services, KFS), was an equal partnership between Koç Holding and Italian banking giant UniCredit.
-In 2006 Koçbank was merged into Yapı Kredi, leaving 80% of Yapı Kredi owned by KFS.
+In 2006, Koçbank was merged into Yapı Kredi, leaving 80% of Yapı Kredi owned by KFS.
 In November 2019 Unicredit exited the joint venture KFS which controls the bank and acquired a smaller stake in the company.
+UniCredit finally exited in 2021 by selling its remaining 18 percent stake to Koç Holding.
+Subsequently the Koç Group held over 60 percent of Yapı Kredi's capital.

+In 2024, Yapı Kredi expanded to Germany.